emlab-solutions/pyemaps/README.md

   include "sharonz2006" in your code reviewer list.

 * __Documentation__.
 You are the author of the changes, so please take the pride by documenting them.
-   We use sphinx tool for documentation creation.
+   We use sphinx tool for documentation generation.
 To install sphinx, run:
    ```
     pip install -U sphinx
    ```